Ratizux/funstuff/ncsh/README.md

 # ncsh

-Homework of C programming for the spring semester during my freshman year.
+Homework of C programming for the first semester during my freshman year.

 Compile with `gcc -o main main.c -lncurses`.
 You should install development dependencies of ncurses first